nleethochawalit/GLACiAR2-master/README.md

 Files required to run ``GLACiAR2``.

 - Science images: Files with the observed images of the survey.
 Include all the fields and filters.
 See parameter *image_name* for the naming format.
+If the observed field of view does not cover all pixels in the image, the pixels outside of the observing area must have zero values.
+Otherwise, the injected galaxies may be placed in those area.

 - List: Text file with the names of the fields to compute the completeness.
 The file name of the list should match the parameter *list_of_fields*.
 The file should contain at least one field.